 Have you ever had to maintain or add features to a project you developed in the past and thought: who wrote this and why do they hate me so much?

-I think this is quite normal if we have in mind that some projects grow way bigger than we initially expected, and even when you have the best intentions, and you put lots of love and hard work in them, as you mature as a developer you start incorporating more and more practices, and the way you develop changes drastically, making it difficult and annoying to go back to older projects.
+I think this is quite normal when doing devops if we have in mind that some projects grow way bigger than we initially expected, and even when you have the best intentions, and you put lots of love and hard work in them, as you mature as a developer you start incorporating more and more practices, and the way you develop changes drastically, making it difficult and annoying to go back to older projects.

 The following are a few practices I’ve been incorporating and think it will help keep my next projects clean, easily maintainable, and extensible.

 This may be one of the more obvious points for seasoned developers, but oh, how important it is!